Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 Max Recovery Limited also has rights, and as a debt collection agency, their legal powers are no different from the original creditor who they either represent or have bought the debt from.
 They have every right to chase you (within reason) for payment of the debt, but they are not allowed to harass you.

-Max Recovery Debt Collectors could also send debt collection field agents to your home if you fail to pay or ignore their correspondence.
+Max Recovery Limited could also send debt collection field agents to your home if you fail to pay or ignore their correspondence.
 It is worth knowing that if this happens, these agents are not bailiffs, and it is against the law for them to claim to be.
 They are not allowed to enter your home without your specific permission, and they are obliged to leave if you ask them to.

 Should you pay the debt?